 24 Hours in Prague

-History, culture and pivo (beer) are only three aspects of a visit to Prague and easily achieved in 24-hours.
+24 Hours in Prague are packed with history, culture and pivo (beer).
+These three aspects of a visit to Prague are easily achieved in 24-hour visit.
 Look always high up because Prague sparkles with Gothic, Baroque and Art Nouveau architecture.
 Stand on Manesuv Bridge for the best view of Charles Bridge.
 Wander up and down Wenceslas Square and do a bit of shopping in between.
 Drink Pilsner Urquell and discover that beer is cheaper than water.

 Charles Bridge is a milling crowd and you will never be there without other tourists.
 Locals tend to avoid crossing the Vltava River by walking across Karluv Most.
 Both parapets of the bridge teem with statues of Saints.
 Rub the feet of Jan of Nepomuk the saint who was bound and thrown of the bridge in the 14th century.
 You will recognize his statue by the halo of stars around his head.
 Stroll along the stands selling trinkets, artwork and Charles Bridge souvenirs and listen to the buskers playing mini concerts, expecting a generous gift.